kislyuk/keymaker/README.rst

     delete_key          Delete a given public SSH key for a given or current IAM/SSH user. configure           Perform administrative configuration tasks on the current AWS account.

+Use ``keymaker <subcommand> --help`` to get a full description and list of options for each command.

 Principle of operation
 ----------------------